Flora of Scotland: Conservation

 The country has two national parks.
 Cairngorms National Park includes the largest area of arctic mountain landscape in the UK.
 Sites designated as of importance to natural heritage take up 39% of the land area, two-thirds of which are of Europe-wide importance.
 Loch Lomond and the Trossachs National Park includes Britain's largest body of freshwater, the mountains of Breadalbane and the sea lochs of Argyll.

-There are also numerous charitable and voluntary organisations with an important role to play, of which the more prominent include the following.
+Numerous charitable and voluntary organisations play important roles.
 The National Trust for Scotland is the conservation charity that protects and promotes Scotland's natural and cultural heritage.
-With over 330,000 members it is the largest conservation charity in Scotland.
 The Royal Society for the Protection of Birds promotes conservation of birds and other wildlife through the protection and re-creation of habitats.
 The John Muir Trust is a charity whose main role is as a guardian of wild land and wildlife, through the ownership of land and the promotion of education and conservation.
 The trust owns and manages estates in various locations, including Knoydart, Assynt, and on the isle of Skye.
 Trees for Life is a charity that aims to restore a "wild forest" in the Northwest Highlands and Grampian Mountains.

 The Wildlife and Countryside Act 1981 prohibits the uprooting of plants without a landowner's permission and the collection of any part of the most threatened species, which are listed in Schedule 8.

+In 2024, the traditional practice of muirburn, the intentional burning of moorland, was banned by the Scottish parliament.